Nursing Documentation 101

 “I just love charting,” said no nurse, ever.
 If you ask most people why they want a career in healthcare, their response is that they want to help people.
 They did not want to spend hours in front of a computer clicking boxes.
 This time-consuming task of documenting in the medical record, or charting, is dull, repetitive, and sometimes disconcerting.
 It takes time away from being able to provide care for the patient.
 Yet documentation in the medical record is truly a vital part of patient care.

 Nursing documentation fills a significant portion of the medical record.
-Nurses need make sure what they are adding is accurate and complies with the guidelines set by their facility and the state board.
+Nurses need to make sure that what they are adding is accurate and complies with the guidelines set by their facility and the state board.
 This principle is the same, even though there are differences to be aware of now that the electronic medical record has become the standard.

 - What are your experiences with charting?
 Have you seen examples of correct charting, as well as incorrect nursing documentation charting practices in your field?